Rutland Royal Artillery march through Oakham

 The soldiers, based at St George's Barracks, North Luffenham, were joined by the Band of the Ghurkhas.

-The regiment, which provides low level air defence, is the only Rapier Regiment in the British forces.'Extremely grateful'
+The regiment, which provides low level air defence, is the only Rapier Regiment in the British forces.

 The Royal Artillery started from Northgate and marched along Station Road, Melton Road and on to the High Street.